treyg/synology-photos-memories/README.md

 > This must be the same port as the `Local Port` set in the [Port Settings section](#dsm-72).

 This can be any port you want (not already in use).
 The web page is then accessible through it.

+### FOTO_TEAM
+Optional boolean value in case you only have photos in your shared space.

 ---